 Chicken-ey?
 Is that a word?
 It is now.

-And do make sure you add salt and pepper at this point- the chicken will absorb it as it cooks, flavoring the meat.
+And do make sure you add plenty of salt and pepper at this point- the chicken will absorb it as it cooks, flavoring the meat.

-I don’t know- there’s something more “homemade” tasting about chicken soup with large chunks of chicken.
+There’s something more “homemade” tasting about chicken noodle soup with large chunks of chicken.
 Maybe because when you eat the canned version, it only has like four teeny microscopic pieces of actual chicken meat.

-I wanted the soup to be hearty and filling, so large chicken pieces it is.
+I wanted the soup to be hearty and filling, which the large chicken pieces help do.

-While I shredded the chicken, I usually throw some pasta into the soup to cook, which only takes about 6 minutes.
+While shredding the chicken, add some pasta into the soup to cook, which only takes about 6 minutes (depending on the size).
 You can use ANY kind of pasta you want.
 Whole wheat, regular, and any shape.

 I’ve made this chicken noodle soup with spaghetti before, but I broke up the noodles before adding it in so it would be easier to eat.